thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-download-and-build.md

     {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_androidstudiowelcome" type="png" max-width="75%" %}

-    Note that if you don't see this welcome screen, you most likely have not configured Android Studio with the JDK or any Android SDKs.
+    Note that if you don't see this welcome screen with these specific options, you probably haven't configured Android Studio with the JDK or any Android SDKs.

 3. Inside the Fire App Builder project folder, select the **Application** folder, and then click **OK**.